Lifespan: 14xx to 6/29 of Kyōroku 3 (1530)

-In 1526, Motomori was killed by Hosokawa Takukuni based on slander by Hosokawa Tadakata.
+In 1526, Motomori was killed by Takukuni owing to slander by Hosokawa Tadakata.
 Kataharu then joined his other older brother, Hatano Tanemichi, to coordinate a rebellion with the branch of the Hosokawa led by Hosokawa Harumoto and Miyoshi Motonaga from their base in Awa Province.
 Takakuni’s forces sheltered in Kannōsan Castle and then counterattacked.
 In 1527, Kataharu, together with Harumoto and Motonaga, defeated Takakuni at the Battle of Katsurakawara.
 Takakuni and Ashikaga Yoshiharu, the twelfth shōgun, were driven from the capital of Kyōto to Ōmi Province.
 Kataharu then met Ashikaga Yoshitsuna (Yoshiharu’s younger brother) in the city of Sakai and supported him as the Sakai kubō.

 In 1528, Kataharu confronted Motonaga, deriding Harumoto and driving Motonaga to Awa.
 He then deployed to Yamato and Settsu provinces to attack supporters of Motonaga including Akazawa Yukiyoshi and Itami Motosuke.
 Seeking to rollback his losses, Takakuni appealed to the Kitabatake clan of Ise Province to march to Kyōto, and relying upon Uragami Muramune of Bizen Province, threatened Kinai.
 Kataharu focused on a reconciliation with Yoshiharu, but was refused by Yoshitsuna and Harumoto, and underwent the rite of tonsure.